rohitkrbhardwaj09/QA_Essentials/Selenium/Notes.md

 ---
 ## Bootstrap Dropdown Handling with Selenium
 ### 📌 Concept Summary
-- Bootstrap Dropdown: Unlike standard <select> HTML elements, Bootstrap dropdowns are built using `<ul>`, `<li>`, and styled with custom JavaScript and CSS.
-Hence, we can't use the Select class to interact with them.
-- We must use `click()` and locate elements using XPath or CSS Selectors.

 ### ✅ Operations Performed in the Program

 Operation | Description
 --- | ---
 driver.manage().timeouts().implicitlyWait(Duration.ofSeconds(10)) | Set global implicit wait.